-The Hearing Committee determines Findings of Fact, conclusions and imposes a penalty, if appropriate.
+The Hearing Committee issues a determination, including Findings of Fact, conclusions of law and imposes a penalty, if appropriate.

 Review Board

 Either the Department or the physician may appeal the hearing committee decision to the review board, consisting of five members of the board, three of whom are physicians.
 The Review Board issues a Final Order.